barsoom/gridlook/README.md

 As long as you use Heroku, you get https for free.
 If you use your own domain, you need to [set stuff up](https://devcenter.heroku.com/articles/ssl).

 That should be it.
 SendGrid should start sending you events and your app should start logging and showing them.

+## More information with conventions

+If you [configure your mails](http://henrik.nyh.se/2012/08/sendgrid-metadata-and-rails/) to include the mailer as a category containing a "#", e.g. "CustomerMailer#signup", that information will be shown at the top.

 ## Notes